 The right of first refusal (ROFR) is a contractual right to enter a transaction with a person or company before anyone else can.

-The seller is only free to entertain others if the ROFR party declines to enter the transaction.
+The seller is only free to accept an outside offer if the ROFR party declines to enter the transaction.

 Lessees of real estate property favor the right of first refusal clause because it gives them preference to properties that they occupy.